Lipo-C (MIC)

 - Is this really a peptide?

-- No. It is a compounded vitamin-and-amino-acid injection.
+- No. A compounded vitamin-and-amino-acid injection.
 It gets shelved with peptides because clinics that prescribe peptides usually also offer it.

 - Will it actually help me lose weight?